RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 Felicity started running.

 The weather outside was oppressive.

-Thunderhead clouds loomed ominously and the humidity made it feel you could cut the air with a knife.
-The low ceiling of clouds seemed to make all sounds muffled, and the lack of anyone else out at this time of day made the world seem empty.
+Thunderhead clouds loomed low in the sky and the humidity made it feel you could cut the air with a knife.
+The clouds seemed to muffle all sounds, and the lack of anyone else out at this time of day made the world seem empty.
 It was a bit early for spring storms, but they had arrived regardless.

-The fading light of the sunset being smothered by the overhead ceiling of clouds caused the streetlights to turn on early.
+The failing light of the sunset, smothered by the overhead ceiling of clouds, caused the streetlights to turn on early.

 She wanted to scream, with exuberance, with panic, with frustration, but that would be for when she was properly free, not just on the run.
 Her lungs heaved and her feet pounding bare on the pavement, she had entirely forgotten to put on any shoes, but as long as the storm didn't break she wouldn't have any trouble.

 The storm broke minutes later and began dumping bucket after bucket of rain down on the city, and shortly after winds began to blow.

 Felicity was sure no one would be foolish enough to follow out in this weather, which should give her a solid head start, now she just needed to capitalize on it.
 The rain was warm and sun kissed and helped relieve her complaining muscles as she ran.

 What she hadn't considered was where to hide.
-The shelters she knew wouldn't help, not because they would turn her away, but because with Frank's police connections it would be the first place he would check, and they would simply hand her over to protect everyone else staying there.
-She had sat through enough poorly told stories about what he and his police friends had done and the people they had abducted from the shelters to know that that was not a choice she could make.
+The shelters she knew wouldn't help, the calculus of handing her over and keeping everyone else safe was too easy a trolley problem.
+She had sat through enough poorly told stories and drunken rants to know that if she wasn't careful with where she ended up, she could make things impossibly worse for a lot more people.

+Thinking about how poorly this whole escapade could go, how her selfish thoughts could hurt far more people than she knew.
+That if she just yielded now, once again turned back and let herself 'be of use' as Frank often described it, that she could brush this all off as a misunderstanding.

+Felicity paused, halfway along a street she didn't recognise, the thrill that had driven her all but evaporating as her will to fight slumped.
+She braced herself with hands on her knees, bent over double, taking a moment to catch her breath and letting the rain best down on her back.

+Looking down at her self, reinvigorated her will.
+She was painted, dyed in the her reason to need to escape.
+To put herself as close to first as she could muster.

 As Felicity got to the business end of town, where the city bothered to put the nicer sidewalks and decorative footpath obstacles, trouble found her.
-She slipped on the smooth concrete, her bare feet failing to find purchase, and fell onto the rock solid ground.
-Her existing bruises and past injuries screaming with renewed alarm.
+She slipped on the smooth concrete, her bare feet failing to find purchase in the rain, and fell onto the rock solid ground.
+Her body screaming with renewed alarm and complaints.

 Moments passed as she lay on the footpath, the rain lashing her skin and turning cold.
 The tall buildings around funneled the strong winds into powerful forces, and as Felicity tried to push back onto her feet, her body acted like a sail, caught the wind, and she was scraped and tumbled along the pavement until it suddenly changed directions and shunted her into the street for the tarmac to slow her back down.